zagui440s/personalCP/1Js_Py_Intro/day1/README.md

   - or type `q!` to quit without saving
   - Like I said, extremely awkward.
 Some love it but I avoid it like the plague.

-#### Interrupts (Nice to Know)

-This section is small but worth mentioning.
-An 'interrupt' is a way of communicating with the operating system to override it's current task (literally, to interrupt the running process).

-- `<control-C>`

-  - What do you do if you run a command and it's taking forever to finish? `<control-C>` sends an 'interrupt' signal to the shell telling it to quit the currently running operation.

-- `<control-D>`
-  - Similar to the above but more powerful.
-This sends an 'interrupt' signal to the OS to quit the currently running shell.
-Sometimes you will be running a shell within a shell and `<control-C>` won't be enough to cancel the current operation.
-This is a powerful (but dangerous) escape hatch.
-A general rule of thumb is: if the shell is 'stuck' in a frozen state and `<control-C>` isn't helping, try a `<control-D>`.

 #### Others Worth Mentioning (Non-essential)